KAIST-ELST/Jx_DMFT/README.md

 # Jx_DMFT
-Jx_DMFT is the software for calculating magnetic exchange parameters (Jx) from the magnetic force theorem.
+Jx_DMFT is a software for calculating magnetic exchange parameters (Jx) from the magnetic force theorem.
 This package provides the following utilities :

 * Jx calculation combined with various density functional theory (DFT) code.